Spectre (2015 film): Plot

-A posthumous message from the previous M leads MI6 agent James Bond to carry out a mission in Mexico City, foiling a bombing attempt on a stadium during the Day of the Dead festival.
+A cryptic message from the previous M leads MI6 agent James Bond to carry out a mission in Mexico City, foiling a terrorist bombing attempt at the Mexico City Metropolitan Cathedral during the Day of the Dead festival.
 Bond obtains a ring, stylised with an octopus, from deceased attacker Marco Sciarra and uncovers his connection to a secret organisation.

 In London, Gareth Mallory, the current M, suspends Bond for his unauthorised action.
 M is engaged in a power struggle with Max Denbigh (whom Bond dubs "C"), the Director-General of the new privately backed Joint Intelligence Service formed by the merger of MI5 and MI6.
 C campaigns for Britain to join the global surveillance and intelligence initiative "Nine Eyes" and shut down the '00' section.
 Bond, who was operating on a mission posthumously assigned by the previous M to eliminate Sciarra and track down his employers, goes rogue from MI6, with Eve Moneypenny and Q agreeing to aid Bond covertly.

 Following the previous M's instructions, Bond attends Sciarra's funeral in Rome and rescues his widow Lucia from assassins.
 Lucia reveals Sciarra's association with a terrorist network run by Franz Oberhauser, who has been presumed dead for twenty years.
 Using Sciarra's ring, Bond infiltrates a meeting, where Oberhauser targets the "Pale King" for assassination.
 Oberhauser recognises Bond, who flees across the city in a modified Aston Martin DB10, pursued by the network's top assassin Hinx.
 Moneypenny identifies the Pale King as Mr. White, a former member of the organisation's subsidiary Quantum.
-Bond tracks White down to Altaussee, where he is dying of thallium poisoning.
+(Note: As depicted in Quantum of Solace (2008)) Bond tracks White down to Altaussee, where he is dying of thallium poisoning.